-Ulstein has a business culture that combines structure and creativity, experience and innovation, bold thinking and precise execution.
+Our business culture combines structure, creativity, experience, innovation, bold thinking and precise execution.
 We are driven by a vision of creating tomorrow's solutions for sustainable marine operations.

-We develop groundbreaking vessels, ship designs and solutions.
-By innovating and shaping the solutions of tomorrow we create value for customers, shareholders, employees and the society at large.
 Sustainable growth is at the core of what we do.
-Any product will have an impact when being produced, when being in use, and when taken out of use.
-When designing a ship or developing a product, we keep in mind their life cycle environmental impact.
+Any product will have an impact when being produced, used, and taken out of use.
+We consider their life cycle environmental impact when designing a ship or developing a product.

 On 20 October 2022, Ulstein was appointed 'The Industrial Design Company of the Year Award.'
 The jury stated Ulstein has ‘design as a part of its DNA.
 The world is facing enormous challenges, and the company is working to solve these challenges by thinking differently, and working across disciplines and industries.'